 The Combat Studies Institute (CSI), an academic department within the Combined Arms Center at Ft.
-Leavenworth, KS, uses 3D terrain of areas in and around Baghdad, Iraq, from MetaVR.
+Leavenworth, KS, uses MetaVR's Virtual Reality Scene Generator (VRSG) and 3D terrain of areas in and around Baghdad, Iraq.
 The Baghdad databases, or "virtual views" as CSI refers to them, are used to create enhanced warfighter training experiences and opportunities prior to deployment.

 |Note: The terrain described in this legacy case study was built in MetaVR's UTM flat-earth (MDX) format and illustrates the level of detail we model cultural features in some of our terrain databases.
 The images on this page are from what is currently available in MetaVR’s round-earth (MDS) format.|